Language

 Why do trailing zeros after a decimal count?

-What's the rule for addition vs multiplication?
+What is the rule for addition versus multiplication?

 Does scientific notation change the sig fig count?